 The BSA Support Fund does not award grants towards the cost of course fees; for the purchase of books or equipment; membership fees or electronic journal subscriptions.
-If you need clarification as to whether your request for funding fulfils criteria for support, then please contact the BSA office.
+If you need clarification as to whether your request for funding fulfills criteria for support, then please contact the BSA office.

 The majority of funds are provided for: